Exotic Invertible Phases with Higher-Group Symmetries: Higher dimension generalization

 \subsection{Invertible exotic higher topological order}

 An invertible phase with $n$-group symmetry is described by the following $n$-form $\mathbb{Z}_2$ gauge theory with the action

 where $b$ is a dynamical $n$-form $\mathbb{Z}_2$ gauge field. $q$ is the quadratic function whose properties we summarize in Appendix \ref{app:quadratic}.
 For the action to be well-defined, $\rho_n$ is a $n$-form $\mathbb{Z}_2$ background that satisfies (\ref{eqn:n-groupbg}), and thus the theory has $n$-group symmetry.
-The theory has a unique ground state on any space manifold and it describes an invertible topological order, and thus it describes an invertible phase with the $n$-group symmetry.
+The theory is gapped and has a unique ground state on any space manifold by a similar argument as in (\ref{eqn:invertible}), and it describes an invertible topological order with the $n$-group symmetry.
 The theory has $(n-1)$-dimensional membranes described by the holonomy of the $n$-form gauge field $b$, and it transforms under the $(n-1)$-form symmetry.
 When the worldvolume of the $(n-1)$-membrane intersects in spacetime, it contributes a sign to the correlation function.

 The invertible phase described by the $n$-form gauge theory (\ref{eqn:ifhtoaction}) has order 8, {\it i.e.} 8 copies of the theory gives the trivial phase, similar to the discussion in Section \ref{sec:Z8classification}.
 Four copies of the theory differs from the trivial class by a bosonic SPT phase, the latter has effective action $\pi\int v_{n}^2$ with degree-$n$ Wu class $v_n$.